 QUESTIONS FROM OUR WEBSITE

-And once again, the ties of the “CAS Collectors Mailbag” are drawn tightly closed.
+And with that salute to our CAS decorators, the ties of the “CAS Collectors Mailbag” are once again drawn tightly closed.
 If you have a CAS-related-question, please send it to the attention of Editor Don Johnson (email@example.com).
 He’ll do his best to come up with the – hopefully correct – answer!